Calliari/cloudformation-templates/aws_cf_template/readme.md

 ## cloudformation-templates

-The two templates would create thesame resources they are just in different format one in JOSON and another in YAML;
+The two templates would create the same resources, the temapltes are just in different format one in JSON and another in YAML;

 - `aws_cf_vpc_automation.json`
 - `aws_cf_vpc_automation.yml`

-#### resources that would be created and two outputs that exposing some resoiurtces, can be used as cross-template or nested-template
+#### resources that would be created and two outputs that exposing some resourtces, can be used as cross-template or nested-template

 - VPC: 1
 - public subnets: 2
 - private subnets: 2